A Bayesian information criterion for singular models: Large-sample properties

+\begin{remark} The consistency result in Theorem~\ref{thm:sbic-consistent} does not rely on the $\lambda_{ij}$ being learning coefficients.
+Indeed, consistency holds for any version of sBIC that is based on numbers $\lambda_{ij}$ and $m_{ij}$ that satisfy assumption~\ref{A3}.
+We will explore this in the applications in Section~\ref{sec:numerical-mix}, where $\lambda_{ij}$ and $m_{ij}$ will be bounds on learning coefficients and their multiplicities, respectively; recall also Remark~\ref{rem:sbic-bounds}. \end{remark}

-Since we are concerned with a finite set of models $\{\model_i: i\in I\}$, the consistency result in Theorem~\ref{thm:sbic-consistent} follows from separate comparisons.
-More precisely, it suffices to show that (i) the singular BIC of any true model is asymptotically larger than that of any false model and (ii) the singular BIC of a true model can be asymptotically maximal only if the model minimizes Bayes complexity among the true models.
-The comparisons (i) and (ii) are addressed in Propositions~\ref{prop:false} and~\ref{prop:true}, respectively.
-Throughout, $L'(\model_i)$ refers to a coordinate of the unique positive solution to~(\ref{eq:L'-system}).
+Since we are concerned with a finite set of models $\{\model_i: i\in I\}$, the consistency result in Theorem~\ref{thm:sbic-consistent} can be established by pairwise comparisons.
+More precisely, it suffices to show that (i) the singular BIC of any true model is asymptotically larger than that of any false model, and (ii) the singular BIC of a true model can be asymptotically maximal only if the model is the smallest true model.
+The comparisons (i) and (ii) are addressed in Propositions~\ref{prop:false} and~\ref{prop:true-vs-true}, respectively.
+Throughout, $(L'(\model_i):i\in I)$ refers to the unique positive solution of~(\ref{eq:L'-system-uniform}), that is, $\log L'(\model_i)=\SBIC(\model_i)$.